RamiNicolaSrour/Monthly-marketing-and-customer-service-success-reports/README.md

 market segemetns compared.
 insights about identifying fast growing products, discovering underperformed products, and understand the seasonality in monthly sales.

-profit maring and discount rate visualziation to discover best discount range
+profit maring and discount rate visualization to discover best discount range